GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_details.md

 |timeseries |The Amazon S3 location of the wet percentage time series for this waterbody.
 The timeseries data is stored in a CSV file with the following columns: </br></br> (DateTime UTC) – date of observation </br></br> pc_wet (Float) – percentage of the waterbody recorded as wet (0-100) </br></br> px_wet (Integer) – number of 30m Landsat pixels recorded as wet  |Value is static, but the csv contents are updated as scene input data becomes available* |Shapefile, DEA Maps, WMS |Existing |String |

-#### Data specification table for DEA Waterbodies 3.0 timeseries csv
+#### Data specification table for DEA Waterbodies 3.0 Timeseries CSV

 |Field name |Description |Update Frequency |Data Availability |Status |Type |
 |:----|:----|:----|:----|:----|:----|